 Plus, I wasn’t in pain and didn’t have to rest afterward.
 In fact, I felt so good that I decided to really push my luck and take a short walk around the block.
 To my amazement, I made it without any pain!

 This whole experience was part of the inspiration behind the creation of this website.
-I want this site to be a resource for people in pain–a place where people can get ideas (and hopefully) solutions to permanently get rid of pain.
+I want this site to be a resource for people in pain—a place where people can get ideas + solutions to permanently get rid of pain.

-For those who have already scheduled their surgical repair, find out about the do’s and don’ts after umbilical hernia surgery before you go in for surgery.
+If you already have your umbilical hernia surgical repair scheduled, check out this post out about the do’s and don’ts after umbilical hernia surgery before you go in for surgery.
 There are a couple of things you’ll want to do to prepare for your big day.